 Cindy Burke has had a lifelong interest in journalism and fiction writing.
 She started as a newsroom assistant and has contributed several articles to local newspapers.
 Her science fiction book, "Intimate Space: A Feminist Utopian Romp Through the Galaxy," will be republished in 2017.
 This version will have tighter copy editing and new, exciting cover art.

 Burke was born in Savannah, GA and lived for several years in California, Georgia and Florida before moving to Upstate South Carolina in 1998.
-She is a social justice advocate and Vice President of the Clemson Alumni Society for Equality (CASE), an alumni group that has established two student scholarships.
+She is a social justice advocate and member of the Clemson Alumni Society for Equality (CASE), an alumni group that has established two student scholarships.

 Her family is spread across the Southeast, including two sons, one in the U.S. Navy and one in the Coast Guard.
 She lives with her husband, a computer analyst and fellow sci-fi and fantasy buff.
 Burke writes from their home located in the foothills of the beautiful Blue Ridge Mountains.

 Dismayed by a major blow to her fledgling career, journalist Alison James is given a second chance with an offer from the monolithic WorldGov, the sovereign power on Earth.
 The catch is that she will have to travel to a raw new planet in a far-away solar system.